The Top 3 Canadian Income Stocks

 What are you waiting for?
 Join the happy group of Americans who have been tapping into eye-popping profits and a rising tide of income that rolls in like clockwork when you take a 90-day risk free trial to Canadian Edge today.
 Click here to learn more.

 At the same time, the energy industry remains very cautious regarding new production.
-One reason is that, while the price of oil has rallied, natural gas still can’t get above key threshold rates.
+One reason is that oil prices fell over 50% last year.
 As a result, producers are still thinking about how they can cut costs to save cash rather than how to ramp up new output for profit.

-In fact, when executives from three large Canadian energy producers with sizable U.S. shareholder bases—Enerplus (TSX: ERF, NYSE: ERF), Pengrowth Energy (TSX: PGF, NYSE: PGH) and Penn West Petroleum (TSX: PWT, NYSE: PWE)—were asked at what level of energy prices they would ramp up drilling and distributions again, their unanimous response was that prices would have to stabilize at a much higher level to stir them from otherwise very defensive postures.
+In fact, when executives from three large Canadian energy producers with sizable U.S. shareholder bases were asked at what level of energy prices they would ramp up drilling and distributions again, their unanimous response was that prices would have to stabilize at a much higher level—probably $65 per barrel—to stir them from otherwise very defensive postures.

 As an investor, that’s quite comforting in one sense.
 It means these energy companies have built in very conservative assumptions to budgeting, hence their high dividends.
 They also remain focused on holding down debt and keeping costs under control as the best way to outlast weaknesses in the economy.
 That should help their chances of surviving a low-price environment and staying on track to participate in a recovery.